JaedynB/UTADroneComp/README.md

 The loop runs while the drone is armed, the drone will loiter if a marker is detected.
 Once the drone loiters over the marker it shoots an LED laser at the UGV receiver and then receives the hit confirmation from UGV through IRC communication.
 Once it gets the hit confirmation the drone will continue to look for other vehicles it has not received hit confirmations from.

 In summary, this code is designed to detect specific ArUco markers in a video stream and use their detection to trigger a drone-mounted laser.
 The code logs a message to a file for each new marker detection, but does not log subsequent detections of the same marker ID.

+# Demo Video - Manual Flight With IRC Feedback Loop
+Here is a demo video with a manual flight: https://www.youtube.com/watch?v=IvB1tbqpzJI

+# Demo Video - Autonomous Flight
+Here is a demo video of the drone performing an autonomous flight path: https://youtu.be/IlCi6t3tb7U